Higurashi0/GTAV-Common-Error/GTAV Errors.md

-# Grand Theft Auto V:common error and how to fix them.
+# Grand Theft Auto V Common errors and how to fix them.

 ### ERR_SYS_THREAD
 > - Symptom: You have more than 1 CPU.